 If you are anxious about any of our dental procedures, relaxation dentistry can help you stay comfortable and relaxed.

 There are several different options for dental sedation.
-Oral sedation is the most common method, and one that we most use in our office.
 We provide nitrous oxide sedation, also known as laughing gas.
 Children benefit from nitrous oxide as it helps to relax them during treatment so they do not start developing a fear of the dentist.
-Sedating a patient is a normal, safe procedure we use in our office daily.
+Sedating a patient is a normal, safe procedure we use in our office on a regular basis.

-Oral sedation works by breathing in nitrous oxide through a mask placed on the nose and begins working within 5 minutes.
 Nitrous oxide doesn’t put a patient to sleep, but it does relax them enough to aid in staying calm during an appointment.
+Patients breath in nitrous oxide through a mask placed on the nose and it begins working within several minutes.
 Once we finish the procedure, the mask will then switch to providing oxygen, helping the patient to feel normal once again.
 Many people refer to this as laughing gas as it can cause giddiness.

 One of the most important things during dental examinations with sedation is checking on the patient.
 We do safety checks to ensure our patients are not experiencing any problems.
 We check blood pressure, blood oxygen levels, heart rate, and temperature.
 We want to ensure our patient are safe during the procedure.
 If you have any health concerns or prior health conditions, we will need to be aware as it can impact the sedation levels used during dental treatment.